yangjs0825/452Final/README.md

 # 452Final
 Final project for 452
-The program is used to collection the deals information and sort in a data frames.
+My final project is about building a program to collect the deals information I am interested in.
+Based on my shopping experience and my interested products, I decide to make this program to collect the deals information from two different websites for myself:
-In this project, there are two parts:
+ * one is a general deals information post website which is Slickdeals。
-* Collection deals information from UNIQLO, by using filter to get the men or women deals information.
+ * the other one is UNIQLO.
-* Collection deals information from Slickdeals
+ For UNIQLO, it owns the same format of deals information for different categories.
+I can use the same process to deal with the different categories.

 The document:
  * Python code